hannu-s/cloaked-nemesis/README.md

   * Calls DB_Updater with id, vote parameters
 5. removes node from master_inspector xml
 6. Notifies that task is finished

-###Inspector  (todo)

-Independet class.
-Presents master_inspector.xml in http server.
-Start browser and directs it to server address.
-User gets to vote for useful/useless or dismiss the site.
-Every vote calls for Updater class with initial values: link, vote.
-Afterwards calls Sorter to resort the file and updates the server.

 ###Main_Updater  (todo)